7 Steps to Building a Homemade Dip Station

 When you place the teeth of your hacksaw onto the pipe, hold the handle firmly and push down on the top of the saw with your other hand to set the teeth into the pipe.
 Cut straight down with brisk strokes.

-Repeat this process with the other side of the dip bar.
+Repeat this process with the other side of the dip bar to make a dip station.

 Interested in a power tower for your home gym?
-Don’t miss our mega review of the 10 best pull up and dip stations of 2016 - it’s huge!
+Don’t miss our mega-review of the 10 best pull up and dip stations of 2019 – it’s huge!

 Go around each of the joints and place an extra line of PVC glue around them.
 Use a range to wipe away any excess glue.
 You won’t need to glue the end caps as they will fit very securely.